jakoenterprise/documentation/source/includes/_aptos.md

 This is a legacy process, it's sticking around until we're able to switch over the Aptos staging environment.
 Ansible will deploy the `aptos` branch by default for the `aptos` host file.

-**Both KicksUSA and UBIQ Aptos environments exist on the same staging server.**
+**Both KicksUSA and UBIQ Aptos environments exist on the same staging server, but each app has its own, separate _aptosdev_ development server.**

 ### Provision Aptos